 Sundews are inherently very effective at catching flying insects.
 While they can fly away from the top of a pitcher, they are doomed right at the moment they touch a Drosera leaf.
 Not to mention the very attractive mucilage.

-Both Drosera spiralis have been capturing a generous amount of gnats since their inception.
+Both Drosera spiralis have been catching a generous amount of gnats since their inception.
 What bugs me is that, due to too little air movement within the terrarium, most gnats mold after a couple of days, which I suspect hinders the digestion process.

 The plants took their time to settle, and are only starting to make slightly longer leaves than when I received them.
 Also, I cannot get them to produce more mucilage than what we can see on the photo.